omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![A page in edit view, with one media block added](../sites/sitesfiles/sitepg_edit.png)

-On the right hand side you can choose to add a new block by selecting one of the following layouts:
+On the right hand side you can choose to add a new block by selecting one of the following page elements:

 - HTML
 - Page title
 - Media Embed